Aria-wlj/Cloud-Certs/CLFC02/CLFC02.md

 ##### AWS Service Catalog

+Create, share, organize, and govern your curated **IaC** templates and **manage deployed IT services**

 allows organizations to create and manage **catalogs of IT services** that are approved for use on AWS.

 manage **deployed IT services** and govern its infrastructure as code (IaC) templates

 ##### AWS  PrivateLink

-provides direct secure connections **from VPCs to other AWS services.**
+provides direct secure connections **from VPCs to other AWS services**.

-##### Amazon Macie

-A **data security service** that **uses machine learning** (ML) and pattern matching to discover and help protect your sensitive data.

-##### AWS IAM Access Analyzer

-helps you identify the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, shared with an **external entity**.
-It automatically **reviews policies** and **provides actionable recommendations** for securing access to AWS resources.

-To **identify unintended access** to your resources and data, which is a security risk..

 ##### AWS Transit Gateway

 [AWS Transit Gateway]: https://aws.amazon.com/transit-gateway/

-Connect VPCs and on-promises networks **through a central hub**. **centrally**
+**Connect VPCs and on-promises networks** **through a central hub**. **centrally**

 ##### QuickSight

 supports the creation of **visual reports** from AWS Cost and Usage Report data

+It can connect to various data sources, including AWS Glue, to visualize and analyze the transformed data

 ##### AWS Infrastructure Event Management (IEM)

- offers architecture and scaling guidance and operational support during the preparation and execution of planned events
+ offers architecture and scaling guidance and Professional Services operational support during the preparation and execution of planned events

 ##### Amazon S3 Lifecycle rules